 Srei initiated the digitization of processes, implementing technologyled systems to make appraisal and collection processes efficient.
-Besides, these investments are expected to facilitate rapid credit delivery to customers and augment a relationshipbased approach.
+Besides, these investments are expected to facilitate rapid credit delivery to customers and augment a relationship-based approach.
 Srei's differentiated technology framework is expected to enhance customer convenience and reduce branch expenditure.

-CRM Digital platform Perspective risk management tool Cash credit app Customer portal/app We are developing an integrated information system designed to optimise customer interaction, manage customer relationships, provide insights for customer strategy development by analysing customer data and behaviour, and implementing customer-centric business processes.
+enhance scale, it intends to decompose to decompose the CRM Displace of the CRM Displace of the CRM Displace of the CRM Displace of the CRM of strategy development by analysing customer data and behaviour, and implementing business processes.

+customer-centric

+Digital platform

 We are developing a channel to connect stakeholders in our business (customers, dealers, vendors / OEMs, SEPs, employees, equipment and banks) by means of an online portal and mobile applications.

+Perspective risk management tool

 We are developing an analytics and Business Intelligence ("BI") tool to manage portfolio risk (both customer and equipment) by automating risk evaluation with data analytics and risk prognosis through algorithms.

+Cash credit app

 We are developing an application to manage our multiple cash credit lines with various banks, status (sanctioned limit, tied up limit, limit on hold), drawing limit management and daily account management.
 This application will ensure fund management with dynamic reporting to ensure effective utilisation of funds in a cost efficient manner.

+Customer portal/app

-We have developed and will continue to upgrade our customer portal/ app - a single channel for accessing account information, accessing document details, raise queries and post complaints by our customers.
+We have developed and will continue to upgrade our customer portal/app - a single channel for accessing account information, accessing document details, raise queries and post complaints by our customers.